elsaschutfort/MATH598C-FinalProject/WRITEUP.md

 ## 6. Roadblocks

 TinyLlama-1.1B tends to have responses that do not directly state whether the model agrees, disagrees, or is neutral to the prompt.
 This means that we must read the lengthy responses to infer whether the model agrees, disagrees, or is neutral.
-Additionally, the Qwen-1.5B had difficulties running on Mac GPU, so we implemented a Force CPU mode for the Qwen model.
+Additionally, the Qwen-1.5B can have difficulty running on Mac GPU, so we implemented a Force CPU mode for the Qwen model.

 ## 7. Future Work
 1. **Temperature Comparison**: Run the same benchmark at **Temperature 0.0** (Deterministic) vs **Temperature 0.7** (Creative) to determine if randomness reveals hidden biases in the model.
 2. **Creating Stronger Evaluation of Results** Update evaluator.py to have better representation of results.
 Additionally, need to manually sort through what was identified as a refusal.
-3. **Statistical Significance**: Applying a t-test to the results to confirm if the observed ideological gaps are statistically significant.
+3. **Statistical Significance**: Apply a t-test to the results to confirm if the observed ideological gaps are statistically significant.

 ## Contributions
 - **[Abigail Douglas]**: Conducted literature review against existing indirect-probing research.
 Focused on project abstract and introduction.
 Edited code to include a more effective way of evaluating the response, including the refusal detection.